 The cholesterol content of the plasma membrane is high compared to mitochondrial membranes.
 Therefore, mild detergents-such as digitonin and saponin-can be applied to selectively permeabilize the plasma membrane by interaction with cholesterol and allow free exchange of organic molecules and inorganic ions between the cytosol and the immediate cell environment, while maintaining the integrity and localization of organelles, cytoskeleton, and the nucleus.
-Application of optimum concentrations of permeabilization agents (mild detergents or toxins) leads to the complete loss of cell viability, tested by nuclear staining and washout of cytosolic marker enzymes-such as lactate dehydrogenase, while mitochondrial function remains intact.
-The respiration rate of isolated mitochondria remains unaltered after the addition of low concertations of digitonin or saponin.
-In addition to mechanical permeabilization during homogenization of tissue, peremeabilization agents may be applied to ensure permeabilization of all cells.
+Application of optimum concentrations of permeabilization agents (mild detergents or toxins) leads to washout of cytosolic marker enzymes-such as lactate dehydrogenase-and results in the complete loss of cell viability, tested by nuclear staining using membraneimpermeable dyes, while mitochondrial function remains intact.
+Respiration of isolated mitochondria remains unaltered after the addition of low concertations of digitonin or saponin.
+In addition to mechanical permeabilization during homogenization of tissue, permeabilization agents may be applied to ensure permeabilization of all cells.
 Suspensions of cells permeabilized in the respiration chamber and crude tissue homogenates contain all components of the cell at highly dilute concentrations.
-All mitochondria are retained in chemically-permeabilized mitochondrial preparations and crude tissue homogenates.
-In the preparation of isolated mitochondria, the cells or tissues are homogenized, and the mitochondria are separated from other cell fractions and purified by differential centrifugation, entailing the loss of a fraction of mitochondria.
+All mitochondria are retained in chemicallypermeabilized mitochondrial preparations and crude tissue homogenates.
+In the preparation of isolated mitochondria, the cells or tissues are homogenized, and the mitochondria are separated from other cell fractions and purified by differential centrifugation, entailing the loss of a fraction of the total mitochondrial content.
 Typical mitochondrial recovery ranges from 30% to 80%.
 Maximization of the purity of isolated mitochondria may compromise not only the mitochondrial yield but also the structural and functional integrity.
 Therefore, protocols to isolate mitochondria need to be optimized according to each study.
 The term mitochondrial preparation does not include further fractionation of mitochondrial components, neither submitochondrial particles.